 There are plenty of supplements that could be useful in your strategy to improve bladder health.

-Combination of hyaluronic acid (HA) and chondroitin sulphate (CS) demonstrated promising results in restoring bladder urothelium.
+Combination of hyaluronic acid (HA) and chondroitin sulfate (CS) demonstrated promising results in restoring bladder urothelium.
 More on this here.

 Moreover, There are several studies that demonstrate the link between bladder health and vitamin D deficiency.
 A cynical study concluded that vitamin D deficiency was a factor in women’s susceptibility to UTIs.